m13v/summarize_recent_commit/README.md

 - [ ] maintain state of commits that were already processed, and last fetch date
 - [ ] ask to refetch when running to avoid rerunning commits
 - [ ] scroll to the top when opening summary file by default
+- [ ] return cursor when finishing the summary
 - [ ] (number 1 priority) Auto-trigger summaries daily
 - [ ] Error summarizing changes for aefc2769dc98dc9aa6028fe8c3ead977f71cbc65: Failed to send request: error sending request for url (https://api.openai.com/v1/chat/completions): error trying to connect: connection closed via error
 - [ ] Error summarizing changes for d6fc795c624988fa3244d5737488ec7610f7a215: Failed to extract content